 The Woodland Adventure Blend is a signature blend that puts a refreshing spin on fall scents.

-With cedarwood, lavender, sweet orange, and eucalyptus oils your skin will not only feel cleansed, purified and clear but it will also look plump and give you that all-day glow you’ve always wanted!
+With cedarwood, lavender, and eucalyptus oils your skin will not only feel cleansed, purified and clear but it will also look plump and give you that all-day glow you’ve always wanted!

 Do Lotion Bars Need Preservatives?

 No artificial colors or preservatives: We look for these words on our snacks right?
 Why not on our beauty products!

 Lotion bars are very often considered to be an amazing organic body lotion alternative.

 Many recipes that are strictly made from butter and oils need no preservatives and are given their fragrance and color from essential oils.